frlan/partuniverse/README.md

 for that bug first.
 It's faster to check whether the bug is fixed and prevents the bug from happen again.

+### Branching

+Before start coding, make your own fork of partuniverse.
+This can be done either at github or any other public git repo.
+Once you have done this, please develope one feature within one branch.
+Try to avoid hacking on your master branch.
+Having feature-branches allows easier merges/discussion/*.
+When finishing your featre, please send a pull request or a patchset via mail.

 ### Code style

 Please use [pep8](https://www.python.org/dev/peps/pep-0008/) for coding.